New Nuclear Power Plants

 McDonald, Delbert Horn, Howard King, Michael Stuart, Kelly Taylor in dosimetry area

-(Right Picture) Chief Nuclear Officer Chris Crane (left) and Exelon Generation President John Young (right) welcomee U.S. Senator Barack Obama.
+(Right Picture) Chief Nuclear Officer Chris Crane (left) and Exelon Generation President John Young (right) welcome U.S. Senator Barack Obama.

 (Left Picture - from left) Chief Nuclear Officer Chris Crane explains control room operations to Exelon Director of Special Projects Rita Stols, Senator Obama staff members Mike Signator and David Katz, U.S. Senator Barack Obama and Exelon Executive Vice President and Chief of Staff of Frank Clark.)